On Jefferson Boulevard, the blend of American and Mexican culture all along its street is awesome and worth experiencing.

 Interestingly, all along the street, there are old phone booths decorated, painted, and turned into street art pieces.

-On this occasion, walking with me were two of my brothers, Michael and Samul, and their friend Kostas.
+Walking with me were two of my brothers, Michael and Samul, and their friend Kostas.
 I captured some photos of them here: